 Remote Models: What is a remote control model outboard?

 A "remote control" outboard is one that is equipped with remote steering, throttle, and shift controls.
-Due to manufacturer restrictions we are not able to ship any HP remote control model outboard.
-We can only ship tiller handle (hand driven) models up to 20hp.
+Suzuki is the only manufacturer that authorizes OnlineOutboards.com to ship remote control models.

-Tohatsu/Nissan/Mercury/Honda do not permit shipment of any remote model engine due to installation requirements that must be performed by the selling dealer.
-These remote model outboards that we sell must be installed at our Dickson, TN location.
-NO EXCEPTIONS We can however ship tiller handle (hand driven) models up to 20hp.
+Tohatsu/Mercury/Honda do not permit shipment of any remote model engine due to installation requirements that must be performed by the selling dealer.
+There are no exceptions to this policy.

 We are able to ship all Suzuki Marine remote control models 30 hp and under.
 These models DO NOT require any further dealer set up or installation.

 Remote Conversion: Can I convert a tiller model to remote control?

 Yes.
 We have factory conversion kits available for 4hp engines and above.
 To convert a tiller model to remote, you will need an S.R.C. kit (the hardware required to create linkage under the cowl) and a control box for throttle and shift (with or without key switch).
 In addition, if you wish to have remote steering you may require a steering link arm or hook plate.
 We recommend professional installation by a qualified marine professional.

 Yes.
 All portable outboards are designed for saltwater and freshwater use.
 These outboards are used by commercial fisherman worldwide and are prized for their long-term durability over years of demanding saltwater use.
 For maximum durability and corrosion protection, all outboards feature: High Grade Marine Alloy Construction, Stainless Steel Water Pump Housings, Zinc Coated Internal Water Passages, Sacrificial Zinc Anodes, and Exclusive Multi-Layer Protective Coating.